 The Boys & Girls Club of Highlands is closed the first Friday of each month from September – May to dedicate to staff development.
 The Boys & Girls Club of Highlands is always closed on any AASD no-school days but all BGCFV Club members are eligible to attend the Appleton Club on any no-school days.
 Please click here for more information on special hours.

-- Late Starts: The Boys & Girls Club of Highlands will continue to provide before-school programming on AASD Late Start days only for Club members who register to attend in advance.
-More information and how to register for Late Starts to come soon.
+- Late Starts – The Boys & Girls Club of Highlands Elementary will continue to provide before-school programming on AASD Late Start days only for Club members who register to attend in advance.
+For more information and to learn how to register for Late Starts, reach out to your Unit Director directly.

 Page Turners Early Literacy Tutoring Program

-Page Turners provides support for students in grades K-3 who fall below grade level in reading skills.
-Tutors and youth meet together on-site for half-hour sessions, twice per week at the Badger, Columbus, Foster, Highlands, Little Chute Elementary Schools, and at both Appleton and Menasha Branches.
-Sessions include a Read-Aloud Story, guided reading opportunity for the youth to practice their skills and a comprehension or phonics focused activity.
+Page Turners Early Literacy Tutoring Program provides support for students in grades K-3 who fall below grade level in reading skills.
+Tutors and youth meet together on-site for half-hour sessions, twice per week at the Badger, Columbus, Edison, Foster, Highlands, Little Chute Elementary Schools, and at both Appleton and Menasha branches.
+Sessions include a Read-Aloud Story, guided reading opportunity for the youth to practice their skills and a comprehension or phonics-focused activity.
 Students also receive a monthly book to take home and build their home libraries.
-For more information or how to register for Page Turners, reach out to Ann Dudley at firstname.lastname@example.org.
+For more information or how to register for Page Turners, reach out to Ann Dudley at email@example.com.

 Highlands Elementary is a 21st Century Community Learning Center: